dgilland/schemable/docs/guide.rst

 Transformation
 --------------

 In addition to validation, Schemable can transform data into computed values.
-Transformations can also be combined with validation using ``All`` to ensure data is only transformed after passing validation.
+Transformations can also be combined with validation using :class:`.All` to ensure data is only transformed after passing validation.

 .. code-block:: python